ArduPilot/ardupilot_wiki/plane/source/docs/auto-mode.rst

 AUTO Mode
 =========

-In AUTO mode the follow a mission (a set of GPS waypoints and other commands) set by your ground station configuration.
+In AUTO mode Plane will follow a mission (a set of GPS waypoints and other commands) set by your ground station.
 When entering AUTO mode Plane will continue from whatever mission item it was last doing, unless you have reset the mission.